Expect the unexpected on this journey to Cuba

 What can I expect from the accommodation in Cuba?

-What are the Health and Medical services like in Cuba?
+What are the health and medical services like in Cuba?

 There’s a government run national health system with well-trained doctors for Cubans, but tourists will need to go to Servimed health and are expected to pay in cash, so be sure you have a good travel insurance that also covers Cuba and that you have notified the insurance company of any pre-existing medical conditions.
 As medical supplies may be scarce and priority should be given to locals, make sure you bring plenty of your own and that you have a copy of your prescription with you in case you run out or if it gets lost.